O’Fallon, IL Workers’ Compensation Lawyers

 Of course there can be some overlap between the two types of injury classification.
 And while traditional workers’ compensation insurance may cover some or all damages for an industrial injury or accident, an attorney is often best able to determine the best course to ensure that the injured worker is fully compensated.

-If your industrial accident attorney decides that there is merit in pursuing a case, he or she may sue on your behalf to recover damages related to the following:
+If your industrial accident attorney decides that there is merit in pursuing a case, he or she may sue your employer or their insurance company on your behalf to recover damages related to the following in your accident case:

 - Wages that you have lost as well as compensation to cover your lost earning capacity